Broadway Investing FAQs

 I like to compare investing in Broadway to investing in art.
 Buy a piece of art because you fall in love with it and want to hang it on your wall and walk past it every day and share it with everyone you know.
 Do your research beforehand, and hopefully, it will also be a wise financial investment, but you will love it nonetheless.
 Some people invest because they want to support the art and share it with the world.
 Some because they want to meet the stars of the show and go to the Tonys.
 Others because they enjoy including high-risk/high-reward investments in their portfolio.
 Many investors do it for a combination of those reasons.
 Tell us why you want to invest, and we’ll do our best to tell you about upcoming projects you may be interested in.

-To invest in a Broadway show, you have to be an accredited investor, which means you must meet certain financial requirements to invest.
+To invest in a Broadway show, you have to meet the criteria for being an accredited investor as defined by the IRS, which means you must meet certain financial requirements to invest.
 You can read the definition of an accredited investor here.
-Note that the production won’t ask for personal banking or net worth information, but you will need to sign a document confirming that you are able to invest as an accredited investor.
+Note that the production won’t ask for personal financial or net worth information, but you will need to sign a document confirming that you are able to invest as an accredited investor.